zqs1022/explanatoryGraph/README.md

 # How to use

+Note that please set in the window of the MATLAB following "HOME --> Preferences --> MATLAB --> General --> MAT-Files --> MATLAB Version 7.3 or later."
+Thus, the Matlab can save large MAT files.

 1) Learn explanatory graphs for CNNs learned using the CUB200 dataset

 Please download the pre-trained CNN for the CUB200 dataset from https://github.com/zqs1022/pretrainedCNNforCUB , and then unzip the file to the 'pretrained_cnns' folder.